Glossary

 - Throughput

-- The number of samples processed per second. \(\text{Throughput} = \text{Batch\_Size} / \text{Latency}\).
-Note: maximizing throughput often conflicts with minimizing latency.
+- The number of samples (or tokens) processed per unit time: \(\text{Throughput} = \text{Batch Size} / \text{Latency}\).
+Maximizing throughput often conflicts with minimizing Latency—larger batches increase throughput but also increase per-request latency.
+Slides: Vol I Ch 12 – Benchmarking

 - TTFT (Time to First Token)